 There are more than 4,500 species of lady beetle worldwide, with nearly 200 species in California.
 These include:

 Like skunks and the Monarch butterfly, the familiar bright coloration is a warning to predators.
 Lady beetles can secrete an alkaloid toxin from the joints in their legs which tastes awful.
 This behavior is called “reflex bleeding”.
-A threatened beetle may also play dead to protect itself.

 You can grow a surprising amount of food in your own yard.
 Ask me how!